About Us

 Reporting of Findings

-Under “biomedical, health and care research” we include basic (cell/animal), clinical and population research.
+Under “biomedical, health and care research” we include basic (cell/animal), clinical and population health research.

-Under “sex and gender policies” or “policies that account for sex and gender”, we include policies focused on improving integration of sex and gender considerations in biomedical, health and care research.
+By “sex and gender policies”, we mean policies focused on improving integration of sex and gender considerations in biomedical, health and care research study design.

 The overall goal of MESSAGE is to realise a culture change in UK research practice to integrate sex and gender dimensions at the core of project planning and execution.
 Educational materials to support researchers to learn the skills required to implement these changes within their own work will be launched on this website in 2024.